pmachata/dwgrep/_sources/tutorial.txt

 When dwgrep sees a string with formatting directives, it converts it into a function.
-That function takes one value for each ``%s``, substitutes the ``%s`` with values of corresponding parameters, and then pushes the result to stack.
+That function takes one value for each ``%s``, substitutes the ``%s`` with values of corresponding stack values, and then pushes the result to stack.
 Consequently, to convert anything to a string in dwgrep, you would just say::